Axiology is the aspect of the knowledge that is concerned with the nature of values, the types of values and the problems of values.

-Experts contend that axiological questions are usually divided into two main categories:
+Experts contend that axiological questions (Axiology) are usually divided into two main categories:

 Ethics is the branch of philosophy concerned with human behavior, morality, and responsibilities of people to each other and to society.
 Because ethics plays such a large part in the way people live, it has always been a subject of great interest.
 Some thinkers have asserted that there are definite, knowable standards for human behavior.
 Others deny this and say that decisions should be based mostly on the situation in which one finds oneself.
 They are relativists–they say ethical decisions are related to specific circumstances.